 Faced with risks on both sides, the State and Jacobs settled the last of the outstanding disputed claims, with Jacobs contributing the least amount of any of the participating parties.
 The settlement was facilitated by Maslon's development of expert engineering evidence and sophisticated computer modeling demonstrating that the collapse was not caused by a design flaw in the gusset plate.
 Instead, the collapse was more likely the consequence of major modifications made to the bridge by and at the direction of the State in the 40 years after its original construction, together with failures in maintenance and remediation of known deficiencies in the structure.

-ATTORNEYS: Lead Counsel: Jim O’Connor; Defense Team Members: David Herr; Nicole Narotzky; R. Lawrence Purdy; Jason A. Lien; John Darda; and Leora Itman.
+ATTORNEYS: Lead Counsel: Former Maslon Partner Jim O'Connor; Defense Team Members: David Herr; Nicole Narotzky; R. Lawrence Purdy; Jason A. Lien; John Darda; and Leora Maccabee.